 Students can meet the sustainability requirement for graduation by successfully completing either a Sustainability Connections (SCON) course or a Sustainability Investigations (SINV) course.
 The following information is provided to guide faculty wishing to have a course approved to fulfill the sustainability requirement with either the SCON or SINV attribute.
 This process has been revised after faculty approved changes to the graduation requirement in May 2018.

-Please review the criteria below, determine which attribute you think is appropriate for your course, and submit the online "Request for Sustainability Designation" to request the SCON or SINV attribute.
-If your course was approved in the past for the SCON or SINV attribute, you will still need to submit an online request, but the form is shorter and simplified.
+Please review the criteria below, determine which attribute you think is appropriate for your course, and submit the online form to "Request for Sustainability Designation" in the form of the SCON or SINV attribute.
+Once your course is approved in our online system, you will not need to submit the Request for Sustainability Designation form again unless you make significant changes to your course.
+You or your department’s ADC may simply select the SCON or SINV attribute when submitting the course in CLIQ for future semesters.

 Requests will be reviewed by the Steering Committee of the Center for Sustainability Education, acting as a subcommittee of APSC.